-BIOD26H Fall 2012 Fungal Biology and Pathogenesis Course outline Instructor:
+BIOD26H Fall 2013 Fungal Biology and Pathogenesis Course outline Instructor:

+Dr. Shelley Brunt Rm S563A

+Phone: 416-208-2794

+Email brunt@utsc.utoronto.ca

-Dr. Shelley Brunt Rm S540E Phone: 416-208-2794 Email brunt@utsc.utoronto.ca Objectives of this course.
+Objectives of this course.

 To provide an overview of the fungal kingdom with emphasis on the unique nature of fungal biology, the diversity of fungi and their role as pathogens of plants and animals.
 Students will be provided with an overview of the major fungal diseases that threaten plant and animal (including human) health.
 An appreciation of this understudied and underappreciated kingdom is critical from an ecological, biotechnological and human health perspective.
 We will look at the host pathogen interaction, address virulence factors and the types of treatments available for fungal infections.
-Throughout the course we will address the clinical implications of human pathogens to agriculture.
+Throughout the course we will address the clinical implications of human pathogens.
+We will also address the economic implications of plant and animal pathogens to agriculture.
 We will use both lectures and research paper discussions.
 Each student is encouraged to ask questions, and participate in class.
 Often times a question can lead to an interesting discussion for all students.
-There is no Text for this course.
+There is no text for this course.
 The lectures come from a number of sources including primary papers, and reviews.
-However, the textbook used for BIOC17 (Wiley, Prescott or Brock) does have some good background information.
+However, the textbook used for BIOC17 (Wiley, Prescott or Brock or the custom text from BIOC17 summer 2013) does have some good background information.
 I will post some primary source material from which the lectures are drawn.
-BIOD26 is a lecture/seminar based course with a tutorial used for activities related to research, writing of papers and presentations and may include a lecture if necesary.
+BIOD26 is a lecture/seminar based course with a tutorial used for activities related to research, writing of papers and presentations and may include a lecture if necessary given the large class size and the need to provide a minimum of four full weeks for presentations.
 Once student presentations begin the lecture and tutorial time will be used for student presentations.
 The tutorial will not meet every week..
 I will post announcements when the tutorials will be used.
+The first tutorial will be the Sept 12, 2013.
 However starting in mid to late October they will likely be used every week for student presentations.
 Communication I prefer to meet with you to answer your questions.
 For this reason I have an open door policy.
-If I am in my office the door will be open and I will answer your questions.
+If I am in my office my door will be open and I will be available for question related to course work and any other inquires.
 The best way to reach me is, to drop by and see me or come by during my office hours.
-If you wish to see me at a specific time outside of the office hours then email me a request for an appointment and we can meet then.
+If you wish to see me at a specific time ( and not just drop by) outside of the office hours then email me a request for an appointment and we can meet then.
 I will answer emails when I am on campus.
 I am on campus generally Monday through Friday between 9 and 6 pm.
 If you send me emails on the weekend I will respond no later than the following Monday.
-Please use UTSC account for email (I will not answer emails from non-U OF T accounts) and please indicate the course in the subject heading. • General announcements and any material needed for the course will be posted on the intranet site/blackboard Office hours:
+Please use Utoronto account sfor email (I will not answer emails from non-U OF T accounts) and please indicate the course in the subject heading.
+General announcements and any material needed for the course will be posted onblackboard Office hours: